 Our attorneys practice Social Security law in Utah.
 You can find out more information about Utah SSDI benefits here.
 Nevada SSDI and SSI information can be found on our website too.
 We also represent clients in Idaho.
 Learn about Idaho SSDI benefits.
 Colorado SSI benefits information is also on our site.
-Also, find out about California disability benefits here.
+Also, find out more about California SSD benefits.
 No matter what state you live in, we will work with you.

 While you are our client we help you file your application for mental health benefits.
 Also, we work with you during the appeal process.
 At each level of appeal, we will collect your medical records.
 Our goal is to use your medical records to prove to the SSA that you deserve benefits for your mental condition.

 We will also prepare you to testify at your hearing.
 For example, we will review the questions that a judge normally asks.
 Then, we will talk about your answers to those questions.
 You can review your answer at home, prior to the hearing.
 By the time you attend a hearing, you should know what to expect.
 You should be able to testify with ease.
 Read here to learn more about your Social Security hearing.

 We know you need benefits to replace your income.
-Over the past 30 years, we have won over $100 million in ongoing and back due benefits for our clients.
+Over the past 30 years, we have won over $100 million in ongoing and past due benefits for our clients.
 Obtaining SSD and SSI benefits for our clients is the only kind of law we practice.

 Contact us today.
 You can have a free review of your case.
 When you become our client, you will only pay an attorney fee if we win your case.
 If we don’t win your SSDI or SSI benefits, then you will not pay an attorney fee.
 Learn more here about attorney fees and how they work.
 We want to be your legal team.
-Call us and find out if we can help you win your mental disability benefits.
+Call us.
+Find out if we can help you win your mental benefits.